ReneNyffenegger/VBA-Docs/api/Outlook.textbox.multiline.md

 ## Remarks

 **True** if the text is displayed across multiple lines (default).
-Falase if the text is not displayed across multiple lines.
+False if the text is not displayed across multiple lines.

 A multiline  **[TextBox](Outlook.textbox.md)** allows absolute line breaks and adjusts its quantity of lines to accommodate the amount of text it holds.
 If needed, a multiline control can have vertical scroll bars.